 If purging and sampling for organics:

-The entire length of the delivery tube must be Teflon, Polyethylene or Polypropylene tubing.
+The entire length of the delivery tube must be Teflon or other fluoropolymer, polyethylene or polypropylene tubing.
 Do not use low-density polyethylene for the collection of samples for analysis of volatile organic compounds (VOCs).

-The electrical cord must be sealed in Teflon, Polyethylene or Polypropylene and any cabling must be sealed in Teflon, Polyethylene or Polypropylene, or be constructed of stainless steel.
+The electrical cord must be sealed in Teflon or other fluoropolymer, polyethylene or polypropylene and any cabling must be sealed in Teflon or other fluoropolymer, polyethylene or polypropylene, or be constructed of stainless steel.

-All interior components that contact the sample water (impeller, seals, gaskets, etc.) must be constructed of stainless steel or Teflon.
+All interior components that contact the sample water (impeller, seals, gaskets, etc.) must be constructed of stainless steel or Teflon or other fluoropolymer, polyethylene or polypropylene.

 Variable Speed Bladder Pump: A variable speed positive displacement bladder pump (no-gas contact) can be used to purge and sample groundwater from 3/4-inch and larger internal diameter wells.